MrYawe/bioinformatique/README.md

 From the intellij directory:
 `$ gradle build` ou `$ gradle idea` to create the files for IntelliJ only

-`$ gradle clean` to clean all build
+`$ gradle clean` to clean all builds

 `$ gradle build --refresh-dependencies` to force Gradle to download the dependencies

 #### JAR Export
 In the same directory:
-`$ gradle createJar` to create the JAR file associated with the projet
+`$ gradle createJar` to create the JAR file associated with the projet (all dependencies are integrated in the JAR file)

 You can find it in build/libs and you can run it with `$ java -jar bioinfo-{version}.jar` where {version} can be replaced with 1.0, 1.1...